 - Subscribe to And Other Stories to help us publish this extraordinary book!
-Subscribe before this book is typeset (April 2014) and you will receive the first edition of the book – in which all subscribers are thanked by name – before its official publication, as well as up to 5 other And Other Stories titles per year.
+Subscribe before this book is typeset (subscribe by 5 March 2014) and you will receive the first edition of the book – in which all subscribers are thanked by name – before its official publication, as well as up to 5 other And Other Stories titles per year.
 Find out about subscribing to upcoming titles here.

 - Read about Ávila Laurel’s hunger strike on the Guardian website, here.